kmike/vkontakte/README.rst

 =========

-``vkontakte`` is an vk.com (aka vkontakte.ru, largest Russian social network) API wrapper.
+``vkontakte`` is an vk.com (aka vkontakte.ru, largest Russian social network) python API wrapper.
 The goal is to support all API methods (current and future) that can be accessed from server.

 Installation
 ============